 : Point on the layout is at E498630 N153347.
 The OS Ancient Monument symbol is at E498643 N153339.
 The distance between these two points is 17.2 metres.
-The coordinates of the site were loaded into the hand-held GPS and the site of the symbol was located in rough ground on Whitmoor Common.
-There was no evidence of any earthworks at this point but upon walking 17 metres to the north-west to locate the layout coordinates a faint outline of a circular bank could be seen beneath open birch and oak trees.
+The site coordinates were loaded into the hand-held GPS, and the site of the symbol was located in rough ground on Whitmoor Common.
+There was no evidence of any earthworks at this point, but upon walking 17 metres to the north-west to locate the layout coordinates, a faint outline of a circular bank could be seen beneath open birch and oak trees.

-The above photograph shows the site in the middle distance lying on the edge of the higher ground with the lower open and boggy ground covered by wetland grasses on the left.
+The above photograph shows the site in the middle distance, lying on the edge of the higher ground with the lower open and boggy ground covered by wetland grasses on the left.

 The bank is clearly defined on the south side and visible as a green moss growth along the ridge contrasting with the brown leaf-strewn ground on either side.
 The northern side is very poorly defined.
 The circle is some seven metres in diameter and is dished in the centre (right side of the photograph behind the tree) about half a metre below the rim level.
 The outside of the visible bank is about a quarter of a metre lower than the rim.

 The bank extending from the bottom left and along through the rucksack on the ground.
-The dished area is on the centre left.
+The dished area is on the centre-left.
 There is some heavily silted indentation which could indicate a surrounding ditch towards the edge of the wetland grasses beyond the rucksack.

-The surrounding ground was inspected to a radius of some thirty metres but no sign of any change to the original ground form could be seen apart from the slight dip of well-worn paths.
+The surrounding ground was inspected to a radius of some thirty metres, but no sign of any change to the original ground form could be seen apart from the slight dip of well-worn paths.